Enthronement of the Japanese emperor: Proclaiming enthronement at the main palace

-Celebration parade
+Celebratory parade

 The fourth, called Shukuga-Onretsu-no-gi (祝賀御列の儀), is the motorcade procession.
-The emperor and empress, now back to wearing formal wear, are then both driven through midst Tokyo toward Akasaka Estate by the state limousine (御料車) to acknowledge the cheers of the ordinary citizens on the major streets of the capital who have assembled there.
-As head of state, he also receives the first salutes on that segment by a guard of honour of the Japan Self-Defense Force and the Imperial Guard Headquarters of the National Police Agency (皇宮警察本部).
+The emperor and empress, are both driven through Tokyo towards the Akasaka Estate by the state limousine (御料車) to acknowledge the cheers of the citizens on the major streets of the capital who have assembled there.
+As head of state, the emperor also receives the first salutes on that segment by a guard of honour of the Japan Self-Defense Force and the Imperial Guard Headquarters of the National Police Agency (皇宮警察本部).

-In the case of Naruhito, the parade was postponed to November 10, 2019, with consideration about the enormous damage of Reiwa 1 East Japan Typhoon.

-As the state limousine, a specially coach worked Toyota Century Royal was prepared.

 In this ceremony, the Imperial Household Agency and constables of the Imperial Guard Headquarters provided guards of honor and security while the Tokyo Metropolitan Police Department's Police band and Japan Ground Self-Defense Force Music Corps played suitable music.

-Court banquet
+Court and prime ministerial banquets

 The fifth is the official banquet, called Kyouen-no-gi (饗宴の儀), which is the occasion to announce and celebrate the enthronement, and to receive the felicitations of the guests to be held within Tokyo Imperial Palace.

-Another banquet

-A banquet is hosted by Prime Minister and spouse in Tokyo to thank the foreign heads of State and other dignitaries for visiting Japan, and to foster a greater understanding of Japan by presenting displays of traditional Japanese culture.
+A banquet is hosted by the prime minister and their spouse in Tokyo to thank foreign heads of state and dignitaries for attending the enthronement, and to foster a greater understanding of Japan by presenting displays of traditional Japanese culture.
 This banquet is an event out of the scope of constitutional functions (国事行為).

 History of the enthronement ceremony

-As far as the records in Kiki are concerned, the coronation ceremony was held on the first day of the year, but it is believed that when the calendar system was imported from the Sui dynasty during the reign of Emperor Suiko, the accession to the throne on the first day of the year was adopted, following the example of the continental emperors.
+As far as the records in the Kiki are concerned, the enthronement ceremony was held on the first day of the year.
+It is believed that when Sexagenary calendar cycle system was imported from the Sui dynasty during the reign of Empress Suiko, the accession to the throne on the first day of the year was adopted, following the example of the continental emperors.